jonnonz1/nz-statute-book/acts/public/1989/maori-affairs-restructuring-act-1989.md

 [Repealed]

 ### 86A Provisional registration of mortgages to Crown or State Loan Department
-(1) This section shall apply in any case where a memorandum of mortgage to Her Majesty or to a State Loan Department affecting any area of Maori freehold land, or a memorandum of lease or other disposition of any such land, cannot be immediately registered under the Land Transfer Act 1952 by reason of the fact that any order of the court constituting the title to that land has not been so registered.
+(1) This section shall apply in any case where a memorandum of mortgage to Her Majesty or to a State Loan Department affecting any area of Maori freehold land, or a memorandum of lease or other disposition of any such land, cannot be immediately registered under the Land Transfer Act 2017 by reason of the fact that any order of the court constituting the title to that land has not been so registered.
-(2) In any case to which this section applies, the Registrar of the court, on request made by or on behalf of the mortgagee, shall forward to the District Land Registrar of the district in which the land is situated a certificate under his or her hand setting forth with respect to the land the following particulars:
+(2) In any case to which this section applies, the Registrar of the court, on request made by or on behalf of the mortgagee, shall forward to the Registrar-General of Land a certificate under his or her hand setting forth with respect to the land the following particulars:
   (a) the kind or order constituting the title to the land to which the mortgage relates:
   (b) the date of the order:
   (c) the description of the land as shown in the order:
   (d) the area or approximate area of the land as appearing in the order:
   (e) the name or names of the person entitled under the order, and, if more than 1, their several shares or interests in the land.
-(3) On receipt of any such certificate, the District Land Registrar shall proceed to register the same in accordance with the following provisions of this section.
+(3) On receipt of any such certificate, the Registrar-General of Land must register the certificate in accordance with the following provisions of this section.
-(4) If the title to the land affected by the order referred to in the certificate is registered or provisionally registered under the Land Transfer Act 1952, the District Land Registrar shall register the certificate against the title in the register or the provisional register, as the case may be.
+(4) If the title to the land affected by the order referred to in the certificate is registered under the Land Transfer Act 2017, the Registrar-General of Land must register the certificate against the record of title for the land.
-(5) If the title to the land is not so registered or provisionally registered, the District Land Registrar shall embody the certificate in the provisional register as a separate folium, and, except as otherwise provided in this section, all the provisions of the Land Transfer Act 1952 as to provisional registration shall apply accordingly.
+(5) If the title to the land is not registered under the Land Transfer Act 2017, the Registrar-General of Land must register the certificate by issuing a qualified record of title for the land.
 (6) On the registration of a certificate under this section, no instrument in respect of the land referred to in the certificate shall thereafter be registered except—
-  (a) a mortgage or memorial of charge in favour of Her Majesty or of a State Loan Department; or (b) an order made by the court creating or evidencing a charge in favour of Her Majesty or of a State Loan Department; or (c) an order of the court or other instrument (including a memorandum of lease) transferring, transmitting, or otherwise conferring title to or on any person who has executed any such mortgage or whose interest in the land is subject to any such charge; or
+  (a) a mortgage or memorial of charge in favour of Her Majesty or of a State Loan Department; or (b) an order made by the court creating or evidencing a charge in favour of Her Majesty or of a State Loan Department; or (c) an order of the court or other instrument (including a lease instrument) transferring, transmitting, or otherwise conferring title to or on any person who has executed any such mortgage or whose interest in the land is subject to any such charge; or
   (d) an instrument evidencing the discharge of any such mortgage or charge or any dealing with it.
-(7) On deposit for registration of the order of the court constituting the title to any land, the District Land Registrar shall cancel the registration of the certificate given by the Registrar of the court and, as the circumstances require, shall issue a certificate of title in respect of the land or register the order of the court in the provisional register, and in either case shall transfer to the appropriate folium of the register or provisional register all entries and memorials then appearing in the register or the provisional register in respect of land comprised in the order of the court.
+(7) On deposit for registration of the order of the court constituting the title to any land, the Registrar-General of Land must cancel the registration of the certificate given by the Registrar of the court and must issue a record of title (which may be a record of title qualified as described in section 17(1)﻿(a) of the Land Transfer Act 2017), and transfer to the record of title all entries and memorials then appearing in the register in respect of land comprised in the order of the court.
 (8) For the purposes of this section, the term State Loan Department means any of the following:
   (a) Public Trust:
   (b) Housing New Zealand Corporation: